 The Community is governed by an elected Superior, the Rule of Life, and the authority of Chapter.
 The many and varied administrative responsibilities are shared by Deans, the Council, Officers of the Chapter, and all Community members.

 7. Where do the children go to school?

-Although it varies according to the individual needs of each child, most of the children of Community members attend the local elementary school, and then for middle and high school are home-schooled by educated members of the Community.
+Although it varies according to the individual needs of each child, currently most of the children of Community members are home-schooled by educated members of the Community.

 8. How was the Church building project funded?